v23.jpg

 He is the co-writer, along with Justin Taylor, of the forthcoming feature film The Last Days of Basic Cable.

-For the past twelve years, he has taught creative writing at Columbia University.
+For the past thirteen years, he has taught creative writing at Columbia University.
+He lives in Brooklyn with his wife and their two sons.